ultraio/docs-blockchain/docs/contracts/NFT Contract/NFT Actions/purchase.md

 Strategy meaning.... `0` just check, `1` burn the uniq and `2` transferring the uniq out of the user inventory.

 All of these strategies, and individual uniqs can be chosen by the user to ensure they are removing the uniq they want to remove, rather than risking a more 'rare' uniq that they want to keep.

+### Burning Uniqs on Purchase

+During the purchase if a uniq has a strategy of `1` it will automatically perform an inline call to the `burn` action and pass over any tokens that need to be burned.

+Internally we are constructing a vector of which `token_ids` to be burned.

+### Transferring Uniqs on Purchase

+During the purchase if a uniq has a strategy of `2` it will automatically perform an inline call to the `transfer` action and pass over any tokens that need to be transferred.

+The transferred uniqs will automatically be moved to the `transfer_tokens_receiver_account` that was setup during the purchase requirements setup.

+Internally we are constructing a vector of which `token_ids` to be transferred.

 ## Action Parameters